Simeon Barrow: Atlanta Falcons

 On April 28, 2025, after going unselected in the 2025 NFL draft, Barrow signed with the Atlanta Falcons as an undrafted free agent.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad a week later.
 Barrow was released from the practice squad on September 6.

 Cleveland Browns

 On October 14, 2025, Barrow signed with the Cleveland Browns' practice squad.
 He was released on November 11.
+On December 2, Barrow was re-signed to the team's practice squad.
+Barrow was released again on December 10.

+Miami Dolphins

+On December 30, 2025, Barrow was signed to the Miami Dolphins' practice squad.